*WARNING! The following contains certain spoilers for Knives Out!*

 The movie also plays too many of its cards way too early, providing way too much explanation that shatters the whole murder mystery mystique and takes the air out of the audience's guesswork.
 The middle of Knives Out is bloated and for the most part, flat-out boring.
 It becomes less about “whodunit” and more about “whyshouldicontinuetocareaboutit.”

 Things only pick up when Blanc unveils the big twist that reframes the case in a whole new light but by that time, it's too little too late.
 It's a fun brain teaser that is well-executed, but aside from a handful of clever moments (and a nice little cameo from Frank Oz, aka the voice of Yoda in Star Wars), the journey to get there was not all that enjoyable.

-While Knives Out may not be to everyone’s liking—given its 97% on Rotten Tomatoes, I seem to be in the majority that didn’t like the movie—it is still definitive proof that Johnson is a filmmaker who can get people talking.
+While Knives Out seems to be a certifiable hit — given its 97% on Rotten Tomatoes — I seem to be in the minority that didn't like the movie—it is still definitive proof that Johnson is a filmmaker who can get people talking.
 Both Looper and The Last Jedi were provocative in that regard and sparked endless conversations about their modes of storytelling long after the credits rolled.

 This film is no exception and you'll definitely be turning the big twist over and over again in your mind once you leave the theater.
 In fact, you may want to partake in another viewing or two in order to pick up on the clues now that you know what you're looking for.